 Conclusion

 Overall while the results of this study are promising in regards to the feasibility of Oculus Quest based rehabilitation for MS, further study with more participants is required to better adapt immersive VR rehabilitation to the specific needs of people with MS. While some interesting points have been highlighted regarding the target audience for the system and the benefit of adaptable difficulty some directly contradict findings in other studies such as the inclusion of background audio and the motivational effect of scoring.
-It may be necessary to similar evaluation methodologies, such as user testing to validate these findings.
-Due to the small sample size the validity of these findings is questionable however; the results could be used as a starting point for further study as they highlighted the varying opinions between the physiotherapist and the participants with MS. Also due to the technologies emergent status there is not extensive research on the use of the Oculus Quest as a tool for rehabilitation in MS.
+It may be necessary to conduct further research using user testing to validate these findings.
+Due to the small sample size the validity of these findings is questionable; however, the results could be used as a starting point for further study as they highlighted the varying opinions between the physiotherapist and the participants with MS. Also due to the technologies emergent status there is not extensive research on the use of the Oculus Quest as a tool for rehabilitation in MS.

 Bibliography